 The most notable addition to Stearns will be primarily four-stories and approximately 79,000 square feet of mixed-use health care space.
 Additionally, there will be several single-story additions for meeting, office, and conference space highlighted by a new main entrance and “main street” occupant circulation.
 The main addition will be constructed adjacent to, but seismically isolated from, Stearns.
 The addition construction will feature the proprietary Girder-Slab ® System consisting of pre-engineered, pre-cast hollow core concrete planks supported on structural steel dissymmetric beams with steel columns.
 This structural system was carefully selected by the team to specifically align with the existing low floor to floor heights in the Stearns building.
 Additionally, this system will allow for modular construction of the building during the colder New Hampshire winter.
 Roof systems will consist of structural steel deck on steel beams.
 Lateral systems will include a combination of structural steel braces and moment frames.
 The foundation will consist of conventional cast-in-place concrete spread footing foundations with a concrete slab on grade.

-This project is currently in the bidding phase and pending construction.
+This project is currently in phase 3 which consists of building the new addition, new walk ins, underground utilities, parking lot and surrounding landscape.
 The design and construction teams continue to collaborate to provide added value for a safe, efficient, and pleasing environment for the residents, visitors, and employees to enjoy for many years to come.